neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/5-methods/chapter.md

 ## Wrap Up

 Now that we know how to make methods, we'll really start picking up the pace in future chapters and get into the meat of the `Token` functionality.
-Click `Next Chapter` to proceed!
+Click `Next` to proceed!